-Overall, the analyses developed in this deliverable support the identification and conceptual framing of relevant stakeholders for the Science Service, which is useful to its development and long-term functioning.
+Overall, the analyses in this deliverable support the identification and conceptual framing of relevant stakeholders for the Science Service, aiding its development and long-term functioning.
 The results in this deliverable include:

-- 1) an extensive list of relevant organizations collected through a desk search, which resulted in N=211 actors identified (Section 4.1 and Annex 1 in Section 7.1). - 2) a social network analysis mapping interactions (or lack thereof) between 99 organizations, highlighting the most central ones.
-The data were collected using questionnaire-based interviews with representatives of organizations (N=24) deemed relevant in the biodiversity science-policy-society interface (Section 4.2). - a qualitative analysis exploring the roles of different actors in knowledge co-creation and in the implementation of the Biodiversity Strategy for 2030, and their potential contribution to the Science Service.
-Interviews were conducted with a subset of organizations contacted for the social network analysis (N=16) focusing on those outside the expected governance of the Science Service (Section 4.3).
+- 1) an extensive list of relevant organized actors collected through a desk search, which resulted in N=215 actors identified (Section 4.1 and Annex 1 in Section 7.1). - 2) a social network analysis mapping interactions (or lack thereof) between 101 actors, highlighting the most central ones, as well as thematic communities.
+The data were collected using questionnaire-based interviews with representatives of organizations (N=28) deemed relevant in the biodiversity science-policy-society interface (Section 4.2). - 3) a qualitative analysis exploring the roles of different actors in knowledge co-creation and in the implementation of the Biodiversity Strategy for 2030, and their potential contribution to the Science Service.
+Interviews were conducted with a subset of the organizations contacted for the social network analysis (N=17), comprised of those outside the expected governance of the Science Service (Section 4.3).

-Governmental and intergovernmental organizations at EU and international level (DG ENV, IUCN, EEA, UNEP, IPBES, Biodiversa+, KCBD, FAO) had the highest number of reported connections, along with WWF Europe.
-A more varied mix of organizations were found to hold potential to act as bridges between unconnected actors, including, in addition to IUCN, EEA and IPBES, also private sector organizations (EUSTAFOR, the Capitals Coalition, COPA-COGECA), organizations dedicated to the management of ecological units (EUROPARC Federation, the International Network of Basins Organizations), and science-based networks such as Future Earth and the Ecosystem Services Partnership.
-Overall, the role of DG ENV was clearly dominant in the network compared to other Directorate-General departments.
-While private and public interest groups were well-connected, data management platforms remained more peripheral in the network.
+Along with WWF Europe, EU and other intergovernamental organizations (DG ENV, EEA, IPBES, IUCN, Biodiversa+, UNEP, FAO) had the highest number of reported connections.
+A more varied mix of organizations were found to hold potential to act as bridges between unconnected actors, including, in addition to IUCN, EEA and IPBES, also private sector organizations (EUSTAFOR, the Capitals Coalition, COPA-COGECA), organizations dedicated to the management of ecological units (EUROPARC Federation, the International Network of Basins Organizations), and science-based networks (Future Earth and the Ecosystem Services Partnership).
+Overall, the role of DG ENV wasdominant in the network compared to other Directorate-General departments.
+Four thematic communities were identified based on the interactions recorded (from the largest to the smallest community): biodiversity data and knowledge for EU policy-making, land ownership and management (focus on agriculture and forest), sustainable development through natural capital enhancement, conservation and participation.
+The social network analysis also offered insight into missing links, and weaknessed and opportunities in the network (e.g. strengthen representation for water ecosystem, support potential brokers, foster cross-community dialogue).

 While the social network analysis aids the identification of important stakeholders for the Science Service (Section 4.2), due to methodological limitations and the temporal dynamicity of networks, results should be considered a starting point, and are thus complemented by an extensive database of organizations (Section 4.1 and Annex 1).
 Additional work in the BioAgora project could focus on identifying more marginal actors.

 The qualitative analysis of opinions elicited from the organizations' representatives (Section 4.3) reveals that multiple public and private actors (e.g. international organizations, the European Commission, its agencies and the member states, the business sector, landowners and managers, scientists and experts, and civil society actors) at various scales are deemed responsible for the implementation of the strategy, and thus can simultaneously be potential enablers and disablers.
-As a point of reflection for the development of the Science Service, respondents suggested that the Science Service should be inclusive in terms of both potential participants to knowledge co-creation (e.g. expert and local knowledge in addition to scientists) and users or beneficiaries beyond policymakers (e.g. citizens, landowners).
+As a point of reflection for the development of the Science Service, respondents suggested that the Science Service should be inclusive in terms of both potential participants to knowledge cocreation (e.g. expert and local knowledge in addition to scientists) and users or beneficiaries beyond policymakers (e.g. citizens, landowners).